Brendan Donovan Player Props: Cardinals vs. Marlins

-On Wednesday, Brendan Donovan (hitting .382 in his past 10 games) and the St. Louis Cardinals play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+On Thursday, Brendan Donovan (.600 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the Miami Marlins, whose starting pitcher will be Eury Perez.
 First pitch is at 6:40 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Marlins.
+He racked up three hits (going 3-for-5) in his last game against the Marlins.

 Brendan Donovan Game Info & Props vs. the Marlins